-Within this context, in the present research the spatial variability of the elements in tree barks was evaluated for Sibipiruna (Poincianella pluviosa) tree species collected from two small urban areas of the Metropolitan Region of São Paulo (MRSP).
-In most of studies, the mean spatial variation has assessed across a broad metropolitan area, instead of focusing on fine-scale variation within a very small area [12].
+Within this context, in the present research the spatial variability of the elements in tree barks was evaluated for Sibipiruna (Cenostigna pluviosarum) tree species collected from two small urban areas of the Metropolitan Area of São Paulo (MASP).
+In most of studies, the mean spatial variation has assessed across a broad metropolitan area, instead of focusing on fine-scale variation within a very small area [14].

-Concerning the analytical methodology for element concentrations in biomonitors, several techniques have been applied such as X-ray fluorescence spectrometry [13, 14], neutron activation analysis [15, 16] and inductively coupled plasma atomic emission spectrometry [17].
+Concerning the analytical methodology for element determinations in biomonitors, several techniques have been applied such as X-ray fluorescence spectrometry [15, 16], neutron activation analysis [17, 18] and inductively coupled plasma atomic emission spectrometry [19].
 In this study, neutron activation analysis (NAA) was applied in the tree bark analyses.
 This method is known as highly sensitive, precise and accurate analytical technique and very suitable for element determinations in tree barks due to its multielement character and without sample dissolution.

 The aim of this study was to evaluate the spatial variability of chemical elements concentrations accumulated on tree barks to examine their aerial dispersion.
-The tree barks were collected in the urban areas of Congonhas (SP) and Santo André where are the air pollution monitoring stations of Companhia Ambiental do Estado de São Paulo (CETESB).
+The tree barks were collected in the urban areas of Congonhas (SP) and Santo André, where are the air pollution monitoring stations of Companhia Ambiental do Estado de São Paulo (CETESB).

-2. EXPERIMENTAL
+2. MATERIALS AND METHODS

 2.1.
-Tree Bark Sample Collection and Treatment for the Analyses
+Tree bark sample collection and treatment for the analyses

-The chosen arboreal species to collect bark samples was Sibipiruna (Poincianella pluviosa), since this tree species is quite abundant in the MRSP.
-The samples were collected in two small areas of the MRSP: Congonhas (SP) and Santo André.
-The area of Congonhas (with an area of about 4.5 ha) is a commercial area near a Congonhas airport and with a route of intense vehicular traffic and in this area samples of 8 trees were collected.
-The collection in Santo

-André was in the Paço Municipal (with about 6.6 ha), a commercial region with high vehicular traffic and in this area barks from 11 trees were collected.
+The chosen arboreal species to collect bark samples was Sibipiruna (Cenostigna pluviosarum), since this tree species is quite abundant in the MASP.
+The samples were collected in two small areas of the MASP: Congonhas (SP) and Santo André.
+The area of Congonhas (with an area of about 0.45 km2) is a commercial area near a Congonhas airport and with a route of intense vehicular traffic and samples of 8 trees were collected in this area.
+The collection in Santo André was in the Paço Municipal (with about 0.66 km2), a commercial region with high vehicular traffic and in this area barks from 11 trees were collected.

+Sample collection and treatment for analyses were carried out according to Santos (2017) and Moreira (2015) [12, 20].
 The barks were collected at a height of about 1.5 m from the topsoil and they were removed manually from the four faces of the trunks presenting diameters of approximately 50 cm.
 The bark samples were stored in paper envelopes to prevent mold formation.